 - 1.5 The Act means the Legal Services Act 2007.

 - 1.6 Complaint means an oral or written expression of dissatisfaction which:

 - a) alleges that the complainant has suffered (or may suffer) financial loss, distress, inconvenience or other detriment; and

-- b) is covered by chapter two (who can complain about what).3
+- b) is covered by chapter two (who can complain about what).4

 - 1.7 Authorised person means:

-- a) someone authorised, in England and Wales, to carry out a reserved legal activity4 at the time of the relevant act/omission or covered under section 129 of the Act5, including:
+- a) someone authorised, in England and Wales, to carry out a reserved legal activity5 at the time of the relevant act/omission or covered under section 129 of the Act6, including:

 - alternative business structures (licensed under part 5 of the Act);

 - barristers;

 - costs lawyers;

 - chartered legal executives;

 - licensed conveyancers;

-- notaries;
+- notaries:

 - patent attorneys;

 - probate practitioners;

 - registered European lawyers;

-- solicitors;
+- solicitors:

-- trade mark attorneys; and
+- trade mark attorneys; or

+- b) (for the purpose of these rules) someone authorised in England and Wales by the Claims Management Services Regulator;

-- b) (under section 131 of the Act) includes:
+- c) (under section 131 of the Act) includes:

-- a business that is responsible for an act/omission of an employee;
+- a business that is responsible for an act/omission of an employee; and

-and

-- a partnership that is responsible for an act/omission of a partner.6
+- a partnership that is responsible for an act/omission of a partner.7

+1.8 Approved Regulator means:

-- 1.8 Approved Regulator means a regulator approved under schedule 4 of the Act, including: - the Association of Chartered Certified Accountants (for reserved probate activities); - the Association of Costs Lawyers, through the Costs Lawyer Standards Board; - the Bar Council, through the Bar Standards Board (for barristers); - the Chartered Institute of Patent Attorneys, through the Intellectual Property Regulation Board; - the Council for Licensed Conveyancers; - the Institute of Chartered Accountants in Scotland (for reserved probate activities); - ILEX Professional Standards, through the Chartered Institute of Legal Executives; - the Institute of Trade Mark Attorneys, through the Intellectual Property Regulation Board; - the Law Society, through the Solicitors Regulation Authority; - the Master of the Faculties (for notaries); and - the Legal Services Board (but only for any alternative business structures it licenses directly). - 1.9 Legal Ombudsman means the ombudsman scheme established by the Office for Legal Complaints. - 1.10 Ombudsman means: - a) any ombudsman from the Legal Ombudsman;7 and - b) any Legal Ombudsman staff member to whom an ombudsman has delegated the relevant functions (but an ombudsman cannot delegate the functions of determining a complaint or of dismissing or discontinuing it for any of the reasons under paragraph 5.7).8
+- a) a regulator approved under schedule 4 of the Act, including: - the Association of Chartered Certified Accountants (for reserved probate activities); - the Association of Costs Lawyers, through the Costs Lawyer Standards Board; - the Bar Council, through the Bar Standards Board (for barristers); - the Chartered Institute of Patent Attorneys, through the Intellectual Property Regulation Board; - the Council for Licensed Conveyancers; - the Institute of Chartered Accountants in England and Wales (for reserved probate activities) - the Institute of Chartered Accountants in Scotland (for reserved probate activities); - CILEX Regulation, through the Chartered Institute of Legal Executives; - the Chartered Institute of Trade Mark Attorneys, through the Intellectual Property Regulation Board; - the Law Society, through the Solicitors Regulation Authority; - the Master of the Faculties (for notaries); and - the Legal Services Board (but only for any alternative business structures it licenses directly); - b) (for the purpose of these rules) the Claims Management Regulator (for claims management services). - 1.9 Determination8 means a final decision that is made by an ombudsman on a complaint. - 1.10 Legal Ombudsman means the ombudsman scheme established by the Office for Legal Complaints. - 1.11 Ombudsman means: - a) any ombudsman from the Legal Ombudsman;9 and - b) any Legal Ombudsman staff member to whom an ombudsman has delegated the relevant functions (but an ombudsman cannot delegate the functions of determining a complaint or of dismissing or discontinuing it for any of the reasons under paragraph 5.7).10

-- 1.11 Party includes:
+- 1.12 Party includes:

 - a) a complainant (covered by chapter two);

 - b) an authorised person (covered by chapter two) against whom the complaint is made;

-- c) an authorised person (covered by chapter five) whom an ombudsman treats as a joint respondent to a complaint.
+- c) an authorised person (covered by chapter five) whom an ombudsman treats as a joint respondent to a complaint.11

-- 1.12 Public body means any government department, local authority or any other body constituted for the purposes of the public services, local government or the administration of justice.10
+- 1.13 Public body means any government department, local authority or any other body constituted for the purposes of the public services, local government or the administration of justice.
+12

-- 1.13 Reserved legal activity (as defined in schedule 2 of the Act) means:
+- 1.14 Reserved legal activity (as defined in schedule 2 of the Act) means:

 - a) exercising a right of audience;

 - b) conducting litigation;

 - c) reserved instrument activities;

 - d) probate activities;

-- e) notarial activities; or
+- e) notarial activities;

 - f) administration of oaths.